 - access your AgriStability information in one place – available online 24/7

 - eliminate the paperwork and tracking multiple files

 - view important historical information about your account

 - send supporting documents electronically

 To begin using AgConnect, contact the SCIC AgriStability Call Centre at 1-866-270-8450.

 Since AgriStability uses the same numbers provided to accountant or form preparer, a producer can enter those numbers online with AgConnect to streamline form submission.
 Plus, AgConnect stores data each year.
 If a producer filed online last year, their previous information is at their fingertips.

 To be eligible for AgriStability program benefits, all participants must submit their farming income (or loss) information to the Canada Revenue Agency (CRA).
 This information is collected on the income tax return submitted to the CRA.
 To be eligible for 2018 program benefits, producers need to submit their 2018 farming income (or loss) information to the CRA by December 31, 2019.

-Producers that receive an interim benefit payment must submit all final program forms by the required deadlines.
+Producers receiving an interim benefit payment must be enrolled and submit all final program forms by the required deadlines.
 To learn if you are eligible, please contact the AgriStability Call Centre at 1-866-270-8450.